-Dr. Masse’s clinical and research interests lie broadly in examining the effectiveness of evidence-based treatments for young children with a wide range of challenging behaviors.
+Dr. Masse’s clinical and research interests lie broadly in examining the effectiveness of evidence-based treatments for young children from diverse backgrounds with a wide range of challenging behaviors.
 In addition, his work focuses on the effectiveness of dissemination and implementation of evidence-based practices in community-based settings.
 Specifically, his interest focuses on further developing an understanding of how to best create mental health services and systems that are available and accessible to all children and families across diverse backgrounds and levels of socioeconomic status.